 Cape Breton Island Memories

 Do you have a memory or story of the island you wish to share?
 It might be of a vacation or maybe a special time growing up here on Cape Breton Island.
-Tell us your story below in the comment box, we would love to hear it!
+Tell us your story above in the comment box, we would love to hear it!

 Here are a few stories found in the Cape Breton Living archived files (on old floppy disks).